-Wind energy continues to play a significant role in the Company's renewable energy portfolio.
-For the 10th consecutive year, Xcel Energy has been named the country's top wind energy provider, according to the American Wind Energy Association, the national trade association for wind energy.
-For a decade, Xcel Energy has led the nation in providing wind energy to its customers.
+For the 11th consecutive year, Xcel Energy has been named the country's top utility wind energy provider by the American Wind Energy Association, a national trade association.
+For more than a decade, Xcel Energy has led the nation in providing wind energy to its customers.